cqse/teamscale-jacoco-agent/USAGE.md

   a directory or a Jar/War/Ear/... file.
 Separate multiple paths with a colon
 - `interval`: the interval in minutes between dumps of the current coverage to an XML file
 - `include` (recommended): include filters for class files during the conversion to XML.
 Separate multiple patterns with a colon.
-  You should provide some include patters so that external libraries are not profiled - only your own code
+  You should provide some include patters so that external libraries are not profiled - only your own code.
+  Patterns are ANT-style patterns matched against the Unix-style path of every found class file, e.g.
+  `./teamscale-jacoco-client-3.1.0-jacoco-0.7.9.jar@org/reactivestreams/Processor.class`.
+So to only include classes in package `com.yourcompany` and `com.yourotherpackage` and all their subpackages you can use `**com/yourcompany/**:**com/yourotherpackage/**`
 - `exclude`: exclude filters for class files during the conversion to XML.
 Separate multiple patterns with a colon
 - `jacoco-include` (recommended): include patterns for the instrumentation to pass on to JaCoCo.
 See JaCoCo's `includes` parameter.
   You should provide some include patterns so that conversion will not have to parse all your external libraries.
-  This speeds up conversion to XML
+  This speeds up conversion to XML.
+  These patterns that are matched against the Java package names.
+E.g. to match all classes in package `com.yourcompany` and `com.yourotherpackage` and all their subpackages you can use `com.yourcompany.*:com.yourotherpackage.*` By specifying this, the performance of the profiler is increased.
+Make sure to include **all** relevant application code but no external libraries.
+For further details, please see the JaCoCo documentation in the "Agent" section.
 - `jacoco-exclude`: exclude patterns for the instrumentation to pass on to JaCoCo.
 See JaCoCo's `excludes` parameter
 - `ignore-duplicates`: forces JaCoCo to ignore duplicate class files.
 Should be used with care, see below